 To be perfectly honest, I was thinking about drinking for a while before I slipped. …but it was nothing serious, just fantasizing about it.
 Of course, I wasn’t REALLY going to drink …was I?

 I struggled through each attempt to quit.
-I had massive anxiety, I had problems at work, I lacked motivation to go places.
+I had massive anxiety, I had problems at work, and I lacked the motivation to go places.
 If I did go out, I enviously watched while everyone around me drank.
 I thought how unfair it was that everyone else got to drink.
 Why was I being punished?
 Before long, I was making plans to drink, but just moderately, which didn’t go well.
 I exceeded “moderately” before I could finish saying the word.

 Forewarned